 The Houthi movement’s organizational structure is unclear and likely continues to evolve.
 The movement began as a grassroots religious organization aimed at youth in the 1990s, but over time it has entered politics and developed military capabilities.
 Following the killing of movement founder Hussein Badr al-Din al-Houthi by Yemeni forces in 2004, the Houthis were led by Hussein’s father, spiritual leader Badr al-Din al-Houthi.
 The movement’s current leader is Hussein’s younger brother, Abdul Malik al-Houthi.
 In 2021, the U.S. Department of State sanctioned three of the Houthis leaders, Abdul Malik al-Houthi, Abd al-Khaliq Badr al-Din al-Houthi, and Abdullah Yahya al-Hakim as Specially Designated Global Terrorists.
 Likewise, the Houthi group was designated in its entirety as a Foreign Terrorist Organization and Specially Designated Global Terrorist.
 The Biden administration later revoked these designations, citing humanitarian considerations.

 In 2020, Iran dispatched a new ambassador to the Houthis in Yemen, Hassan Eyrlou.
-Eyrlou is reportedly an IRGC Quds Force officer, whom the U.S. Department of the Treasury accused of supporting “the group’s operations throughout the Arabian Peninsula and Yemen” and also trained members of Hezbollah in Iran.
-Eyrlou’s arrival is a significant development, with some observers believing Tehran is trying to establish a similar ambassadorship to the one it holds in Iraq, with an IRGC officer embedded as a diplomat to run Iranian operations in the country.
+Eyrlou was reportedly an IRGC Quds Force officer, whom the U.S. Department of the Treasury accused of supporting “the group’s operations throughout the Arabian Peninsula and Yemen” and also trained members of Hezbollah in Iran.
+Eyrlou’s arrival was a significant development, with some observers believing Tehran was trying to establish a similar ambassadorship to the one it holds in Iraq, with an IRGC officer embedded as a diplomat to run Iranian operations in the country.

 Iranian Material and Financial Support of The Houthis' Violent Activities